 The school is affiliated to the CBSE and Cambridge Boards, yet has created its own unique curriculum till Class 8.
 This “Open Ended” and “Concept Driven” curriculum takes the best from the various curricula available to create a comprehensive framework that encourages creativity and fosters learning concepts in a seamless fashion.

-In fact, our pedagogy sometimes extends to working with other Schools and other countries.
-Our students recreated a crime in Spain – the theft of a Leonardo da Vinci painting from a palace and solved this case using Forensic Science.
-This required a Multi- Disciplinary approach covering aspects such as Blood Analysis and a study of the Web Cameras and Alarm Systems.
-For this Project we collaborated with 30 Schools all over the world.
+In fact, our pedagogy sometimes extends to working with other schools and in other countries.
+Our students used forensic science to solve a crime in Spain – the theft of a Leonardo da Vinci painting from a palace.
+This required a multi- disciplinary approach covering aspects such as blood analysis and a study of the web cam and alarm system.
+On this project, Mayo students collaborated with 30 schools across five continents and also visited Spain.

 Artificial Intelligence is defined as the capability of a machine to imitate intelligent human behavior.
 It makes our digital, automated processes smarter.
 It also enhances the reliability quotient of any technology.
 At Mayo, AI is learnt through gaming applications and later on by using Python language.